dqops/dqo/docs/reference/sensors/column/numeric-column-sensors.md

 ---
-title: DQOps data quality numeric sensors
+title: DQOps data quality numeric sensors, SQL examples
 ---
-# DQOps data quality numeric sensors
+# DQOps data quality numeric sensors, SQL examples
 All [data quality sensors](../../../dqo-concepts/definition-of-data-quality-sensors.md) in the **numeric** category supported by DQOps are listed below.
 Those sensors are measured on a column level.

 ---